OpenNebula/vOneCloud-docs/docs/source/simple_cloud_deployment/interfaces.rst

 Command Line Interface (CLI)
 ----------------------------

-If you are a SysAdmin, you will probably appreciate vOneCloud's :ref:`CLI <user/references/cli.html>`, which uses the same design philosophy behind \*nix commands (one command for each task).
+If you are a SysAdmin, you will probably appreciate vOneCloud's :doc:`CLI <user/references/cli.html>`, which uses the same design philosophy behind \*nix commands (one command for each task).

 Moreover, vOneCloud ships with a powerful tool (``onevcenter``) to import vCenter clusters, VM Templates and Networks.
 The tools is self-explanatory, just set the credentials and IP to access the vCenter host and follow on screen instructions.